JavierCantoH/UIKit-TicTacToe/README.md

 ## Credits 🙌

-The UIKit-MusicPlayer app was created by [Javier Canto](https://github.com/JavierCantoH).
+The UIKit-TicTacToe app was created by [Javier Canto](https://github.com/JavierCantoH).